-Century.
-During World War II most of Bukovina's Jews werethJews have lived in Bukovina since the 14 deported to Transnistria and many did not return.
+Jews have lived in Bukovina since the 14th Century.
+During World War II most of Bukovina's Jews were deported to Transnistria and many did not return.

 The Geo-Political history of Galicia and Bukovina has left us with many maps of the area in many different languages, the wide variety of which demonstrates different methods of map-making.
-The century..
-Some of the thearliest maps of the region we were able to obtain go back as far as the 14 maps in the database depict the entire region, while others focus on smaller areas and cities.
+The earliest maps of the region we were able to obtain go back as far as the 14th century..
+Some of the maps in the database depict the entire region, while others focus on smaller areas and cities.

-04.12.2011Written on:
+Written on: 04.12.2011

-http://jgaliciabukovina.net/he/node/128?page=7Source URL:
+Source URL: http://jgaliciabukovina.net/node/128?order=field_map_region&sort=asc&page=7